-Electrolysis is the ideal method for hairs that the laser cannot treat; blonde, gray, red, and fine hairs.
+Electrolysis is the ideal method for hairs that the laser cannot treat which are blonde, gray, red, and fine hairs.

 Electrolysis does require a series of treatments over a period of time.
 The goal of electrolysis is to damage the follicle to the point that it will no longer be able to produce a hair.
 This requires each hair being treated multiple times using either heat, chemical reaction or both.